-Since I've been scuba diving (my first bubbles date back to 1999), I've had the chance to cross paths (on a boat or underwater) with some of the big animals that live in the sea: dolphins, sharks, moon fish, manta rays and even whale sharks (well, ONE whale shark, in Richelieu Rock, Thailand, in 2006)…
+Since I've been scuba diving (my first bubbles date back to 1999), I've been lucky enough to cross paths (on a boat or underwater) with some of the big beasts that live in the sea: dolphins, sharks, moonfishes, manta rays and even whale sharks (well, ONE whale shark, in Richelieu Rock, Thailand, in 2006)…

 But I had never met a whale before.

-There is nothing more moving than this hissing, this exhalation, which means: this beast is not a fish, this beast is like me, it breathes air, just like me...
+There is nothing more moving than this hissing, this breathing out, which means: this beast is not a fish, this beast is like me, it breathes air, just like me...

-Short.
+In short.
 I met my first whale in Maupiti, Polynesia.
-And I still do not recover.
+And I still can't get over it.